CodingGarden/faqs/README.md

 3. Be considerate.
 4. Be open minded.

+## Why is everyone typing !drop?

+This is the drop game!
+The garden of seedlings at the bottom center of my screen are all of the drops that have landed there.

+You can:
+* Drop a seed: !drop
+* Drop your twitch avatar: !drop me
+* Drop any twitch / BTTV / FFZ emote: !drop codinggHeart
+* Drop an emoji: !drop 💚

+This game was coded live on stream and was inspired by the [PenguinDrop](https://github.com/instafluff/PenguinDrop) game created by [Instafluff](https://www.twitch.tv/instafluff).
+More on that in the [stream overlays section](#how-did-you-make-those-overlays--chat-window).

 ## Why is the chat in slow mode?

 I used to be able to respond to every single message in the chat, but this is just not possible anymore.
 Slow mode gives me a fighting chance 😅.